roigpaum/MS_Rtool/README.md

 -----------------------------------------------------------------------------------
 Description
 -----------
-Each folder contain a script with usually and input and expected output and specific README as well.
+Each folder contain a script with usually an input, expected output and specific README as well.
 Please cite appropriate reference when using the tools.

 Tools includes